defencedigital/moduk-service-manual/src/secure-by-design/manage-your-risk.md

 ## [Test your technology or service](/service-assessments/get-a-service-assessment) {.govuk-heading-m .govuk-!-margin-bottom-1}

-- check your controls are working
+- check controls are working
 - do security testing